kmbordin/BAF_eco_strategies/README.md

 The `data` folder contains:

-Functional trait data and relative growth rates for all the 123 species\
+Functional trait data and relative growth rates for all the 121 species\
 species.information.csv - csv. file containing data, see description of each column below

+plot.rtf: plot and census information

 metadata.xlxs: metadata (readme file) with the same information as described below

--   Species.code: individual code for each species based on the scientific name

 -   Species: species name